 People who have community-acquired pneumonia usually can be treated at home with medication.
 Although most symptoms ease in a few days or weeks, the feeling of tiredness can persist for a month or more.
 "Walking pneumonia" is an informal term for pneumonia that isn't severe enough to require bed rest or hospitalization.

 Hospitalization may be required in some cases, and some people may be admitted to the ICU if they need to be placed on a ventilator or if their symptoms are severe.

 Vaccines are available to prevent some types of pneumonia.
-The vaccination guidelines have changed over time, so be sure to review your vaccination status with your health care provider, even if you recall previously being pneumonia.
+The vaccination guidelines have changed over time, so be sure to review your vaccination status with your health care provider, even if you recall previously being vaccinated for pneumonia.

 Connect with others talking about pneumonia and lung conditions in the Lung Health support group on Mayo Clinic Connect, an online patient community moderated by Mayo Clinic.

 Fourth-year students at Mayo Clinic Alix School of Medicine in Arizona, Florida and Minnesota learned where they will continue their residency training on March 17.
 Also, Mayo Clinic ...

 Many people are flocking to the Gulf Coast for spring break.
 However, toxic red tide algal blooms have put beachgoers and residents on alert.
 In the ...

 March is National Nutrition Month, which makes this a good time to learn about your nutritional needs during pregnancy and while breastfeeding.
 During pregnancy, the basic principles ...